DarraghConnaughton/Musical_notepad/docs/blog/blog.md

 #34

 I fixed a bug that arose when using the tuner after the pitch detector.
 All is well in the world once more, time for some refactoring.

+#35

+Oh my days I did a lot of refactoring.
+38 separate classes from a squashed 10 or so.
+Really happy with the work.
+I have checked the kMeans cluster tests and pitch detector tests, these appear to be running smoothly.
+Tomorrow I move onto my last stretch of factoring followed by my last suite of tests.
+It will be sad to see the end of this project.
+I have become too attached.